oracle/docker-images/OracleManagementAgent/README.md

 ## How to build and run

-Oracle Management Agent images use the Oracle Linux 7 Slim container image as the base image.
+Oracle Management Agent image uses the official `oraclelinux:7-slim` container image as the base image.

 #### Prerequisites